bcbio/bcbio_validations/somatic_trim/README.md

 ### Trimming runtimes

-Trimming times on a 16 core AWS machine with SSD storage:
+Runtimes to trim reads for a 24Gb input BAM file on a 16 core AWS machine with SSD storage:

 - atropos 1:26
 - fastp 1:19